By Paul Bergen and James Dunworth

 What if there were some diethylene glycol in my e-cigarette?

 DG is not good for you.
 But you would probably not notice it if there was a low concentration, and a single instance of using an e-cigarette with DG would probably be nothing to worry about.
 Indeed, at the levels found by the FDA you would have to DRINK 4700 ml of the eliquid before ingesting a fatal dose of DG (source: Wivapers).

 Do you know anything about diethylene glycol inhalation?
 We’d love to hear from you!

-If you found this post useful, please share using one of the buttons below!
+If you found this post useful, I’d love it if you’d share using one of the buttons below.